bluPhy/Clean-Temp-Files/README.md

 v2.7:
 * Borrowed Chromium and Opera Cleaning - Credit [Anst-foto](https://github.com/anst-foto/Powershell)
 * Redone Recycle Bin cleaning.
 Will ask for confirmation at the start of the script then will clean All Users Recycle Bin - Credit [Chris Rakowitz](https://community.spiceworks.com/scripts/show_download/3677-empty-recycle-bins)
+* Translate SID to User account when running the Recycle Bin Cleaning for nicer output.
+If SID cannot be translated then just show SID

 v2.6:
 * Fixes from Github which were not pulled from Master